Gold Rate Today in Pakistan – 22, 24 Carat Gold Price

-KARACHI – Gold prices in Pakistan jumped to all time high amid sharp rally in the international market that left investors and buyers astonished.
+KARACHI – Gold prices in Pakistan remained unchanged amid no fluctuations in the international market that left investors and buyers astonished.

 Gold Rates Today